Brain Tumor Awareness Month: History

+Brain Tumor Awareness Month began in March 2004, predominantly in the United Kingdom, and was founded by a group of brain tumor charities.
+The United States first observed Brain Tumor Awareness Month in May 2008.

 Events

-Gray ribbons are used to raise awareness of brain tumors including brain cancer.
+Gray ribbons are used to raise awareness of brain tumors including brain cancers.
 A one minute silence is held on 11am on the first Monday of March in the United Kingdom.